 In mid-March 2018, the Starving Artist launched the start of its new performance-based phase, as we transformed away from food to a focus on the stage: the music shows that have been our standard for a decade and a half, and now other showcases and theater, including owner Elliott Glick’s own play.

 Ticket and other detail information will be posted for each show on this website and our Facebook page.
 There will be a $10 house cover (admission) per person for each show, unless otherwise noted.
-Light refreshments only will be available for purchase, including Jenny's Sweets.
-We continue to access a freewill contribution for the musicians / performers / performances (appreciation box).
+[Changes to the house cover are typically noted in the weekly emails announcing the show, and on site when you arrive.]
+Light refreshments only will be available for separate purchase, including Jenny's Sweets, but there is no minimum purchase required at any show.
+We continue to access a freewill additional contribution for the musicians / performers / performances (appreciation box).